treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

 Say that you've decided to learn a new layout.
 Now what?

 The simple answer is that you just need to practice.
-But here are some tips to make the process better:
+But here are some tips to make the process more efficient:

 - Don't look at a reference of the layout.